AdMaster/admaster.github.com/src/trackmaster/v1/en/media_report.md

 `page`
 : _Optional_ **integer** - the start index

 	If not supplied, the page is 1.
 (Feed pages are 1-based.
 That is, the first entry is entry 1, not entry 0.)
-Use this parameter as a pagination mechanism along with the per_page parameter for situations when totalResults exceeds 30 and you want to retrieve entries indexed at 31 and beyond.
+The results in one page are 500.

 {:.prettyprint}
     [